Main Menu

 Director: Professor Jerry G. Fossum

 Noteworthy research in this group is the development and application of process/physics-based compact models for thin-film silicon-on-insulator (SOI) MOSFETs, and now multiple-gate devices having ultra-thin Si bodies (UTBs).
-UFDG (see "UFDG/API/Spice3" in the menu) is our model for generic double-gate (DG) MOSFETs, which is applicable to symmetrical-gate, asymmetrical-gate, and independent-gate devices (e.g., FinFETs in bulk Si as well as SOI), as well as single-gate fully depleted (FD) SOI MOSFETs with UTBs.
+UFDG (see "UFDG/API/Spice3" in the menu) is a model for generic double-gate (DG) MOSFETs, which is applicable to symmetrical-gate, asymmetrical-gate, and independent-gate devices (e.g., FinFETs, as well as planar fully depleted (FD) SOI MOSFETs with UTBs ).
 UFDG contains a good physical accounting for the quantization effects in UTB devices, which underlies the carrier-mobility/transport modeling.
 In essence, UFDG is a compact Poisson-Schrodinger solver in a circuit simulator.
 Its physics/process basis makes it quasi-predictive, and thus useful as an aid to optimal design of nanoscale UTB multiple-gate devices and technologies, as well as nonclassical CMOS circuits.
 Model cards can be defined directly from device structure/physics, and hence reliable device/circuit performance projections can be made with UFDG.
-Much of the work documented in "Publications and Dissertations" describes and exemplifies the robust utility of UFDG.
+Much of the work documented in "Publications and Dissertations" exemplifies the robust utility of UFDG.

-The UFDG/API/Spice3 executable file can be obtained through Applied Novel Devices (AND), Inc., via a user's license.
-The license fee is discounted for universities.
-Contact Leo Mathew of AND (leomathew@appliednoveldevices.com) or Professor Fossum (fossum@tec.ufl.edu) for information on acquiring a UFDG license.
+The UFDG/API/Spice3 executable file (for Linux or Unix computer systems) can be obtained from the University of Florida via a user's license.
+The license fee has recently been reduced for universities.
+Contact Professor Fossum (fossum@tec.ufl.edu) for information on acquiring a UFDG license.

-Early versions of the UFSOI models (for non-fully depleted and fully depleted MOSFETs) were implemented in SOISPICE (see "SOISPICE/UFSOI"), an enhanced version of Spice2.
+Early versions of the UFSOI models for non-fully depleted and fully depleted MOSFETs were implemented in SOISPICE, an enhanced version of Spice2.
 Now they, and UFDG, are implemented in a Type-I interface (API) glued to Spice3, which is used for verification and demonstration as well as transfer to IC companies and universities.
 The API can be implemented in any circuit simulator with proper glue code.
-The physics-based models have been continually upgraded and evolved as the SOI and UTB technologies matured, and are now used in collaboration with the IC companies to aid the design of the devices and technologies, as well as circuits.
-The SOI and UTB device research is supported mainly by the semiconductor industry, but UFSOI models have been transferred to more than 300 sites throughout the world, including many universities.
+The physics-based models were continually upgraded and evolved as the SOI and UTB technologies matured, and can now be used to aid the design of the devices and technologies, as well as circuits.
+UFSOI models have been transferred to more than 500 sites throughout the world, including many universities.